qitoahc/PayToWin_or_PayToPlay/README.md

 ![alt text](https://github.com/qitoahc/PayToWin_or_PayToPlay/blob/main/images/arean_game_play.png)

 ## **Areas of Exploration**:
 As touched on in the introduction, my primary goal for the first phase of this project is to be able to compare the deck costs for the top 16 MTG players in the world against a collection of decks from 'skilled amateurs' of the game.
-Ultimately my hypothesis is that there is not a stastitically significant difference in the costs between the two groups of decks.
+Ultimately I was looking to test my friends' hypothesis that this was a 'pay to win' game, and thus my null hypothesis would be that there was no difference between the world tournament competitor decks and the skilled amateur decks.
+For this test I'd like to feel pretty confident in the results and will set our alpha level at .05%.

+The results from the Mann Whitney U test was: ***enter results***

 ## **Data Sources**:
 There were four distinct categories of data sets across two primary sources: